ATL-WDI-Curriculum/bootstrap-intro/readme.md

 - `npm install -g bower`

+  - bower is used for managing front end components like html, css and js

 - `gem install sass`

+  - will install sass globally

+- `gem list`

+  - will list all of the local gems we have installed

+- `mkdir case-study`
+- `cd case-study`
 - `bower install bootstrap-sass`

 #### We Do: An InFORMED Case Study